MGarrod1/unobserved_spin_influence/README.md

 ## Data used

 The simulations associated with Figures 3a,3b, S1, S2 & S3 rely on data from the social network Pokec.
 This can be downloaded from: [https://snap.stanford.edu/data/soc-Pokec.html](https://snap.stanford.edu/data/soc-Pokec.html).
 When running the simulations this data was placed inside the directory: unobserved\_spin\_influence/Figure\_3\_Pokec/Data/raw\_data.

+The .csv files obtained from the simulations are included in the Data/ directory associated with each figure.
+Figure\_2\_threeblock/Data/MC\_phase\_data.csv is omitted due to its size.

 ## Summary of scripts and data associated with figures